-There are almost as many keto chili recipes as there are days in a year — so I’m sharing this recipe, so you no longer have to worry about which low carb chili variation to try!
+There are almost as many keto chili recipes as there are days in a year!
+I’m sharing this recipe so you don’t have to worry about which low carb chili variation to try!

 Baked in a scrumptious bowl of low carb noodles, and covered with a thick layer of gooey cheese, this is one of those low carb meals everyone will want seconds of!
-It’s full of zesty flavor, is hearty and filling, and is a year round favorite in our house…
+It’s full of zesty, hearty and filling flavor– it’s a year-round favorite in our house…

 So, get the stove ready, and let’s get cooking!